A geometric one-fluid model of superfluid helium-4: A geometric one-fluid model

-In order to formulate a model close to the two-fluid approaches, we shall work with hydrodynamic quantities instead of the distribution functions.
-The mass density is obtained from the atom distribution function $f^m(\rr,\pp)$ as $\rho = \int m f^m d\pp$, where $m$ is the mass of one helium-4 atom.
-The momentum density of the average mass motion $\mm^m$ is given by $\mm^m = \int \pp f^m d\pp$.
-The superfluid velocity $\vv_s$ is then defined as the average velocity of the atoms, $\vv_s = \mm^m/\rho$.
-The entropy density $s$, which is connected with transfer of heat by the excitations, is the entropy of bosons with distribution function $f^p$ \cite{landau5}.
+To formulate a model close to the two-fluid approaches, we shall work with hydrodynamic quantities instead of the distribution functions.
+The mass density is obtained from the atom distribution function $f^m(\rr,\pp)$ as $\rho = \int m f^m \dd\pp$, where $m$ is the mass of one helium-4 atom.
+The momentum density of the average mass motion $\mm^m$ is given by $\mm^m = \int \pp f^m \dd\pp$.
+The superfluid velocity $\vv^s$ is then defined as the average velocity of the atoms, $\vv^s = \mm^m/\rho$.
+As there is no superfluid component in our model, the role of superfluid velocity is played by the overall motion of atoms.
+The entropy density $s$, which is connected with transfer of heat by the excitations, is the entropy of bosons with distribution function $f^{ex}$ \cite{landau5}.
 Finally, as the excitations also carry momentum (despite being massless), the total momentum is the sum of the momentum of the macroscopic motion and the momentum of the excitations.
-The model then has the following state variables: the total density $\rho$, superfluid velocity $\vv_s$, total momentum density $\mm$, and entropy density $s$.
+The model then has the following state variables: the total density $\rho$, superfluid velocity $\vv^s$, total momentum density $\mm$, and entropy density $s$.
 Figure \ref{fig.model} shows the structure of the model.

-In the one-component model, vorticity of the superfluid velocity $\oomega = \nabla\times \vv_s$ does not need to be zero because the model works on a macroscopic scale, that is on scales larger than the size of the vortex core.
+In the one-fluid model, vorticity of the superfluid velocity $\oomega = \nabla\times \vv^s$ does not need to be zero because the model works on a macroscopic scale, that is on scales larger than the size of the vortex core.
 The vorticity is then seen as the average vorticity contained in a representative volume.

 In the following sections, we derive the Poisson bracket and energy that govern the reversible evolution of the model.
 Then, we add dissipation in order to describe also the irreversible evolution.